What is a restaurant without a good profit margin? Failing, most likely.

 Average Restaurant Profit

 Profit varies by restaurant, but the average restaurant makes 2%-6% more than it spends.
-Restaurants with lower overhead or startup costs can see larger profits, but there are many factors that influence this.
+Restaurants with lower overhead expenses or startup costs can see larger profits, but there are many factors that influence this.
 Geographic location has a major impact as buying habits, competitor pricing, and cost of living vary greatly.
 Knowing your business and the area it's in are paramount in achieving a profit.
 Concept also matters as a martini bar and dive bar have different intended customers and their prices match those customers.

 Average Restaurant Profit Margin